bartix3/galaxy-integration-steam/README.md

 Steam uses protobufs for its messages.
 Please see README_UPDATE_PROTOBUF_FILES.md in the protobuf_files directory for more information on how these work and how to update them.

 There are several commands that make your life easier.
 These are done via the `invoke` python module.
-To do so, make sure your virtual environment is active (`.venv\Scripts\activate.ps1` on Windows via cmd/powershell, `.venv/Scripts/activate` on MacOS via Terminal) and then the following commands will be available to you:
+To do so, make sure your virtual environment is active (`.venv\Scripts\activate.ps1` on Windows via cmd/powershell, `.venv/Scripts/activate` on macOS via Terminal) and then the following commands will be available to you:

 To build your code, run `inv build`<br/>
 To run the defined python tests on your code, run `inv test`<br/>